Ease of Use

 Easier to use than most other vape pens.

 DaBox shines in this category.
-The atomizer pops in and out very easily.
+The atomizer pops in and out very easy.
 One heat setting also makes it easier.
 I would rather have more heat settings though.

 Taste is not DaBox’s strong point, but it’s better than a lot of coiled atomizers